This page explores how the decisions in Lido governance process are made.

 The next step is gasless Snapshot voting.

 On the Snapshot voting power is linearly proportional to the token balance of the voter on specified block (”snapshot”).
-The more LDO locked in a user’s voting contract, the greater the decision-making power the voter gets.
+The more LDO there is on a user’s balance, the greater the decision-making power the voter gets.

 The preferred timeline for snapshot votings are:

 7 days long;don’t end on the weekend;end at least 24h before the next Aragon vote for on-chain execution.

 There is one indicator for the vote to pass on Snapshot:Minimum quorum: more than 5% of the total token supply must vote for one of the variants.